Migration Mapper

 MIGRATION MAPPER WEBINAR

-In May 2019 Matthew Kauffman, Jerod Merkle, and Holly Copeland of the USGS Corridor Mapping Team based at the University of Wyoming - Wyoming Cooperative Fish and Wildlife Research Unit hosted a webinar to train wildlife managers in using the Migration Mapper software.
-The primary goal of the USGS Corridor Mapping Team is to provide technical assistance to states in mapping their corridors, as part of the implementation of Department of the Interior Secretarial Order 3362.project funders
+In May 2019 Matthew Kauffman, Jerod Merkle, and Holly Copeland of the USGS Corridor Mapping Team based at the University of Wyoming – Wyoming Cooperative Fish and Wildlife Research Unit hosted a webinar to train wildlife managers in using the Migration Mapper software.
+The primary goal of the USGS Corridor Mapping Team is to provide technical assistance to states in mapping their corridors, as part of the implementation of Department of the Interior Secretarial Order 3362.

 Support for the development of Migration Mapper™ has come from Western Association of Fish and Wildlife Agencies, The Pew Charitable Trust, and The Knobloch Family Foundation.
 We especially thank Josh Gage (with Gage Cartographics LLC) and Jerod Merkle for writing the majority of code and leading the development of Migration Mapper.